AdaptivMCP/AdaptivMCP/docs/adaptiv/preferences.md

 ## Branch and PR habits

-- Branch names: use prefixes with short descriptions.
+- Branch names: use Ally-Workspace
 - Never push directly to main, unless directed by the user;

 ## Testing and tooling